Rookout/deployment-examples/node-aws-lambda/README.md

 ## Rookout Integration Explained

-There are 3 simple steps to integrate Rookout into your existing Node application for an [agentless] setup:
+To integrate Rookout into your existing Node application follow these steps:

 1. Add the npm dependency `rookout`

 1. Wrap your lambda function with `rookout.wrap()`

 1. Set the Rook's agent configuration as environment variables in the Lambda configuration

 ## Running on Lambda